zic-innotec/sphinx-safety/tools/sphinx-needs/features.rst

    Generate a ``needs.json`` file where each need includes a permalink to its location in the HTML documentation.
 This is useful for linking from external tools directly to the requirement definition.

+   .. error:: Permalink generation fails silently
+      :id: ER_SN_PERMALINK_FAIL_SILENTLY

+      If the permalink generation fails silently, it may lead to missing or incomplete data in the project without any error message.

+   .. error:: Permalink is not valid
+      :id: ER_SN_PERMALINK_NOT_VALID

+      If the permalink is not valid, it may lead to errors in the documentation or incorrect traceability.

+   .. error:: Permalink links to non-existing need
+      :id: ER_SN_PERMALINK_NON_EXISTING

+      If the permalink links to a non-existing need, it may lead to errors in the documentation or incorrect traceability.

+   .. error:: Permalink links to wrong need
+      :id: ER_SN_PERMALINK_WRONG_NEED

+      If the permalink links to the wrong need, it may lead to errors in the documentation or incorrect traceability.